austinevov/orbit-reel-example/README.md

 Use the `disableAmenitiesGallery` flag on the ICustomOptions interface to disable the amenities gallery feature.

+To modify the fields visible in the unit overlay, see documentation for IUnitOverlayFields above.

 ##### Force reel into a specific mode

 Use the `mode` flag on the ICustomOptions interface.